cp2k/cp2k/INSTALL.md

 - Building CP2K with OpenCL-based DBM library
   - For manually writing an ARCH-file, add `-D__OFFLOAD_OPENCL` to `CFLAGS` in addition to following above instructions for "Building CP2K with OpenCL-based DBCSR".
-An additional Makefile rule can be necessary to tranform OpenCL code into a ressource header file (provides a string literal definition `OPENCL_DBM_SOURCE_MULTIPLY_OPENCL` denoting the kernel code).
+An additional Makefile rule can be necessary to transform OpenCL code into a ressource header file.

 ### 2y. matrix-matrix multiplication offloading on GPU using SPLA